A few weeks ago we published an article called These Are the Worst 13 Words to Use During Sales Calls, According to New Data.

 Now that you know these new persuasive sales words you can start applying them into your next sales conversations.

-Download the 7 Words That Sell
+Download These 5 EXTRA Words That Sell

 If you’re a sales leader, one of the best ways to ensure your reps start adopting best practices like this is to have a constantly visible reminder.